 My ideal day in Chacahua is spent doing nothing.
 Waking up for sunrise, going for a long walk before it gets unbearably hot, and then having breakfast while reading a book were my ideal mornings.
 During the peak hours of the day, going for a swim was essential, whether it was in the vast ocean or the sparkling turquoise waters of the laguna.
 As sunset approached, I’d either rent a surf board or work my way over to one of the many stunning sunset spots in Chacahua.

 If I didn’t go surfing, I’d catch a 10 peso boat to the other island where the lighthouse is.
 I’d make the quick hike up to the lighthouse for some of the most stunning panoramic views you’ll find in Mexico.
 If I wasn’t feeling up to that, I’d head down to the other beach where you get an unobstructed view of sunset, and even fewer people than on the main beach.
 At night, there’s not much to do besides have dinner and turn in pretty early.
 At least once, you should do that bioluminescent plankton tour.
-For 100 pesos ($5), it was one of the most unforgettable experiences you can have.
+For 100 pesos ($5), it is one of the most unforgettable experiences you can have.